The History Of UKFR

 Ironically, despite depriving me (as it has countless thousands of others) significant income in my day job, Covid-19 and the lockdown gave me plenty of time to work on updating UKFR.
 And this is where we stand today.

 I really don’t know what the future will bring to UKFR’s doors and I prefer to remain open-minded.
-If you’d said to any of us last year that a virus would come along and change society beyond recognition, we wouldn’t have believed you.
+If you’d said to any of us in early 2020 that a virus would come along and change society beyond recognition, we wouldn’t have believed you.

-So I will raise a glass of my favourite tipple, thank you for reading about UKFR, and toast to the future, whatever it brings.
+So I will raise a glass of my favourite tipple (Leffe Blonde), thank you for reading about UKFR, and toast to the future, whatever it brings.

 Pyro Pete, UKFR founder and Editor.